Garner, NC Demographics

 A map of Garner's Population by Race

-Of the 776 places in North Carolina, Garner is the 33rd most populous.
+Garner is ranked the 30th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Garner was ranked the 33rd most populous place in the 2020 Census.

 Garner's White Population